hupe13/extensions-leaflet-map-github/readme.txt

 Many thanks to everyone who found errors and provided ideas for new functions.

-* more WordPress Coding Standards
-* Bugs in Backend: filemgr, parentgroup
-* remove < br/> if using Classic editor
-* new version leaflet-providers
+* new shortcode: listmarker
+* error handling multielevation
-* Tests on WordPress 6.7 (beta)
+* WordPress 6.7